QEHS-Websites/Music-Player-Promotion/README.md

 - [ ] Preview the ```index.html```
 - [ ] Demonstrate: how computers communicate (must know vocabulary)
 - [ ] Complete first draft of music player & upload to GitHub Music Player Repository
-- [ ] Music Player Case Study, Theme of Player: name, description, image, colours that will be used
+- [ ] Music Player Case Study, Theme of Player: name, description, image, colors that will be used
-  - [ ] Intermeidate: click buton, then rect() with interface on it
+  - [ ] Intermediate: click button, then rect() with interface on it
   - [ ] Advanced: click button, then rect() displaying different amounts of information
 - [ ] Music Player Case Study: record image of music player / transfer to computer (email, etc.)
      / transfer to Explorer Folder of Music Player
      / link to ```index.html``` (internal file, not server link)
 - [ ] Submit GitHub URL through Google FORM (parent pathway)
-- [ ] Demostration: What is a Browser (must know vocabulary)
+- [ ] Demonstration: What is a Browser (must know vocabulary)

 - [ ] TBA Grading, DATE: Checklist, see Personalizing the ```index.html``` File